 The term ‘partitive article’ traditionally refers to the words du / de la / de l’ / des ‘of.the’ in French, which look like a combination of the preposition de ‘of’ and the definite article.
 Since the above photo illustrates pears and apples, that is, des poires and des pommes, you may think that I will compare nominal phrases with a partitive article and bare nouns.
-As this is the topic of a workshop organised at the University of Zurich in September (Bare nouns vs. ‘partitive articles’: Disentangling functions, convenors: T. Ihsane & E. Stark, SLE 50, 11 September 2017), I will focus on a different aspect of the puzzle.
+As this is the topic of a workshop organized at the University of Zurich in September (Bare nouns vs. ‘partitive articles’: Disentangling functions, conveners: T. Ihsane & E. Stark, SLE 50, 11 September 2017), I will focus on a different aspect of the puzzle.

 Assuming that a partitive article can be identified on the basis of its morphology, du in (1)-(3) is a partitive article.